thewca/tnoodle-samples/README.md

 A sample Android app with a drawer that lets you choose between several puzzles and generates scrambles for them.

 Note that in order for this setup to compile, you will have to **install the Android SDK** on your local machine.
+Most notably, this will include setting an $ANDROID_HOME environment variable so that Gradle can find the SDK installation.

-Steps and instructions for this can be found in the main [TNoodle README](https://github.com/thewca/tnoodle/blob/master/README.md) and at [https://developer.android.com/studio](https://developer.android.com/studio)
+Detailed steps and instructions for this can be found at [https://developer.android.com/studio](https://developer.android.com/studio).
+Scroll to the bottom of the page and opt for "Command line tools only" to avoid an overhead of several GB in IDE downloads.

 Build an APK file by invoking `./gradlew :tnoodle-android:assemble`